Thomas Jay Oord: Early life and education

-Born on November 10, 1965, and raised in Othello, Washington, Oord went from high school to attend Northwest Nazarene College, graduating in 1988.
-After serving as a pastor for several years in a church in Walla Walla, Washington, he enrolled at Nazarene Theological Seminary, graduating with a Master of Divinity.
-While in seminary, he was a pastor in Lenexa, Kansas.
+Born on November 10, 1965, and raised in Othello, Washington, Oord went from high school to attend Northwest Nazarene College (NNU), graduating in 1988.
+After serving as an associate pastor for several years in a church in Walla Walla, Washington, he enrolled at Nazarene Theological Seminary, graduating with a Master of Divinity.
+While in seminary, he was an associate pastor in Lenexa, Kansas.
 Oord then attended Claremont Graduate University, earning an MA and PhD in religion in 1999.
-While at Claremont, Oord was a pastor at the Bridge Church of the Nazarene in Bloomington, California.
+While at Claremont, Oord was an associate pastor at the Bridge Church of the Nazarene in Bloomington, California.
 He then taught at Eastern Nazarene College before returning to his alma mater, Northwest Nazarene.
-As of 2020, Oord directs a doctoral program at Northwind Theological Seminary.
+As of 2020, Oord directs doctoral programs in Open and Relational Theology at Northwind Theological Seminary Northwind Theological Seminary.

 Thought

 Creation

 He argues that Christians should abandon the doctrine of creation ex nihilo.
 Oord points to the work of biblical scholars such as Jon D. Levenson, who points out that the doctrine of creatio ex nihilo does not appear in Genesis.
 Oord speculates that God created our particular universe billions of years ago from primordial chaos.
 This chaos, however, did not predate God, for God would have created the chaotic elements as well.
 Oord suggests that God can create all things without creating from absolute nothingness.

 Oord offers nine objections to creatio ex nihilo: